WRITTEN BY: SAINT

 The other detective, his subordinate and partner, had medium-length chocolate brown hair that hid a scar obtained from a childhood incident.
 Her skin was of a fair complexion with light makeup adorning her features.
 Her hazel eyes were accentuated with dark eyeliner.
 Both she and her partner wore the signature dark blue trench coats of the police department’s investigation bureau over their standard business attire.
 The acronym, SCPD, was written in bold yellow lettering on the front left breast and back of their coats.

 “So that’s just it officer, Sarah here spotted the body and the weapon while taking out our trash,” the manager, an old balding man with gray hair and an unkempt mustache, told one of the officers as they wrote some stuff down in a notepad.
 “We have no idea what happened here.
 We didn’t even hear any shots fired.”

 “I see,” the officer responded.
 “And you didn’t see anything unusual on the scene?
 No other persons or signs of such, ma’am?” the officer asked the woman, Sarah, as he scratched his head nonchalantly with his pen.

 “N-no, S-sorry,” she responded, still clearly shaken up by the sight of the dead man currently being looked over by the two detectives.

-“Alrighty, thank you,” the officer responded as he slid his pen in his uniform sleeve and dropped his notepad in his pocket.
+“Alrighty, thank you,” the officer responded as he slid his pen into his uniform sleeve and dropped his notepad into his pocket.
 “I won’t hold up any more of your time.
 I would suggest that your employee here takes the rest of the night off.
 This event has clearly shaken her up.”
 The restaurant manager laughed awkwardly.

 “Yes, yes of course.
 Thank you, officer,” he responded as he turned to Sarah and ushered her back inside.